Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Implementation details

 \section{Implementation details}

-Basically, we follow the same experimental settings in baselines \cite{lff, choo}.
+Basically, we follow the same experimental settings in baselines \citep{lff, choo}.
+All models are trained on 4 RTX-3090ti GPUs.

-\paragraph{Datasets} All the datasets except BAR can be obtained from \href{https://github.com/kakaoenterprise/Learning-Debiased-Disentangled}{the official Github repository of DisEnt \cite{choo} (https://github.com/kakaoenterprise/Learning-Debiased-Disentangled)}.
-BAR is available in \href{https://github.com/alinlab/BAR}{the BAR Github repository (https://github.com/alinlab/BAR)} provided by \cite{lff}.

-\paragraph{Training StarGAN} First we specify the details of training biased StarGAN.
-We basically follow the default settings for architectures, optimizers weights for loss terms and other training configurations in \href{https://github.com/yunjey/stargan}{the Github repository of StarGAN (https://github.com/yunjey/stargan)} across all datasets.
-For discriminator, we set the option `d\_repeat\_num' (the number of strided convolutional layers in Discriminator) to 4 and 5 for \{Colored MNIST, BAR, BFFHQ\} and Corrupted CIFAR10 respectively.
-For Colored MNIST, we reduce the number of residual blocks of the generator to 3 and set the reconstruction weight to 500.
-StarGAN for Colored MNIST is trained for 5000 iterations without random horizontal flipping.
-Except for BAR, we use the original image size.
-For BAR, we resize them to 224 with following random crop.
+\textbf{Training StarGAN.} First, we specify the details of training biased StarGAN.
+We basically follow the default settings for architectures, optimizers weights for loss terms, and other training configurations in \href{https://github.com/yunjey/stargan}{the Github repository of StarGAN (https://github.com/yunjey/stargan)} across all datasets.
+For the generator, we use the basic architecture which is composed of total of 3 and 6 blocks for Colored MNIST and the others, respectively.
+Each block consists of 2 convolutional layers and a skip connection.
+For the discriminator, we use the architecture which is composed of total 4 and 5 blocks for \{Colored MNIST , BFFHQ and IN-9\} and \{Corrupted CIFAR10 and waterbirds\}, respectively.
+For Colored MNIST, we set the reconstruction weight to 500 and trained for 5000 iterations without random horizontal flipping.
+For IN-9 and Waterbirds, we resize them to 224 and use the original image size for others.

-\paragraph{Training Configuration} For training, we use batch sizes of 256, 64 for \{Colored MNIST, Corrupted CIFAR-10\} and \{BFFHQ, BAR\}, respectively.
-We use learning rates of 0.001, 0.0001 for \{Colored MNIST, Corrupted CIFAR-10, BFFHQ\} and BAR, respectively.
-Also, we use cosine annealing from initial learning rates $lr$ to $lr * 0.1^3$ for learning rate scheduling~\cite{cosine} for all datasets.
-Note that, we do not use random horizontal flipping for ColoredMNIST.
-Additionally, the original image size of BFFHQ is 128 but we resize them to 224 by following the previous work \cite{choo}.
+\textbf{Training Configuration.} For the encoder, we use MLP with three hidden layers for Colored MNIST, randomly initialized ResNet-18~\citep{resnet} for Corrupted CIFAR-10 and BFFHQ We use batch sizes of 256, 128, and 64 for \{Colored MNIST, and Corrupted CIFAR-10\}, IN-9, and \{BFFHQ and waterbirds\}, respectively.
+We use learning rates of 0.001 for \{Colored MNIST, Corrupted CIFAR-10, BFFHQ, IN-9 and waterbirds\}.
+Also, We use the Adam optimizer with default parameters.
+We train the model for 120, 200, and 500 epochs for IN-9,\{Colored MNIST, BFFHQ and waterbirds\} and Corrupted CIFAR-10, respectively.
+We use cosine annealing from initial learning rates $lr$ to $lr * 0.1^3$ for learning rate scheduling~\citep{cosine} for all datasets.
+Note that we do not use random horizontal flipping for ColoredMNIST.
+Additionally, the original image size of BFFHQ is 128, but we resize them to 224 by following the previous work \citep{choo}.